mylesgrxnt/mylesgrxnt/README.md

 👋 Hi There!
 My name is Myles and I'm a Computer Science and Philosophy double major at Boston College.
-Currently, I am finishing my senior year of college, working at my university's makerspace, and interning at Allied Solutions.
+Currently, I am finishing my senior year of college, working at my university's makerspace, and coding as a Student Programmer with Boston College ITS.
 I am always interested in learning more about Software Engineering, Frontend Development, and UI/UX!

 👀 I’m interested in rock climbing, video games/board games, and bass guitar!